Assassination of Thomas Ashton: Background

 As a centre of capitalism, Manchester was frequently the scene of labour riots and calls for greater political recognition by the city's working and non-titled classes - resulting in events such as the Peterloo Massacre of August 1819.
-The year prior to Ashon's death also saw major uprisings and rebellions against the bourgeoisie in the July Revolution of France, which stimulated radical and Chartist progression in England.
+The year prior to Ashton's death also saw major uprisings and rebellions against the Bourbon monarchy in the July Revolution of France, which stimulated radical and Chartist progression in England.
 William Mosley recounted that when he asked Garside which of the Ashtons he had shot, the response was 'it didn't matter which it was; it was one of them.'